Tkk2310/cordova-plugin-camera-exifdata/README.md

 [![Build Status](https://travis-ci.org/apache/cordova-plugin-camera.svg?branch=master)](https://travis-ci.org/apache/cordova-plugin-camera)

-# cordova-plugin-camera
+# cordova-plugin-camera-exifdata

 This plugin defines a global `navigator.camera` object, which provides an API for taking pictures and for choosing images from the system's image library.
+The only thing added for now is support of returning base64encoded string with Exif meta data for iOS only.
+This works with destination type DATA_URL only.

 Although the object is attached to the global scoped `navigator`, it is not available until after the `deviceready` event.